Includes

 1. Current directory of the calling page

-3. Walk up parent directories, repeating steps 1 and 2 at each level until reaching the project root
+3. Walk up parent directories, repeating steps 1 and 2 at each level until the project root is reached

 The .md extension is optional.
 If omitted, Retype automatically tries appending .md.